Going To The Source

 Part 65 of the Bhagavad Gita for Awakening

-Frankly, all religions try to reduce God to an all-powerful human being, rather than elevate human beings to the status of divinity.
-I include much of Indian religion in this, as well.
-Whatever we may be thinking intellectually, we tend to respond to the thought of God according to how conditioned we have been by ignorant religion.
+Nearly all religion tries to reduce God to an all-powerful human being, rather than elevate human beings to the status of divinity.
+(I include much of Hinduism in this, as well.)
+Whatever we may be thinking intellectually, we tend to respond to the thought of God according to how much we have been conditioned by ignorant religion.
 But beyond all whittled-down and adjusted religion there is the Eternal Dharma which proclaims the truth about God, human beings, and their common essence.
 This dharma is most perfectly presented to us in the Gita.
-Here is what Vyasa tells us we can know about God.
+It is what Vyasa tells us we can know about God.

 Supreme Brahman.
-Often the upanishads speak of there being a higher and a lower Brahman, referring to the unmanifest and manifest aspects of Brahman.
-The word param–supreme, or higher–is used here to declare that we can know right here and now the Absolute Reality in Its pure Essence, not just in any lesser sense.
+Often the Upanishads speak of there being a higher and a lower Brahman, referring to the unmanifest and manifest aspects of Brahman.
+The word param–supreme, or higher–is used here to declare that we can know right here and now the Absolute Reality in its pure Essence, not in any lesser sense.

-Supreme purifier.
+Supreme Purifier.
 “Every man that hath this hope in him purifieth himself, even as he is pure” (I John 3:3).
-By baptizing–immersing–ourselves in God through yoga we become supremely purified.
+By baptizing–immersing–ourselves in God through yoga sadhana we become supremely purified.
 For pavitram paramam also can mean Supremely Pure.

-Unborn and all-pervading.
-God never came into being but has been forever.
-Nor is God found in one place and not another, for He pervades all in eternal omnipresence.
+Birthless and All-pervading.
+God never came into being, but has existed forever.
+Nor is God to be found in one place and not another, for he pervades all in eternal omnipresence.

-“You know Yourself through Yourself alone, highest of spirits, source of welfare of beings, Lord of beings, God of gods, O Lord of the universe” (10:15).
-All these things, also, can be known by the persistent yogi, but the most significant thing is: “You know Yourself through Yourself alone.”
+All these things, also, can be known by the persistent yogi, but the most significant thing is: “You alone know yourself by yourself.”
 It is important because it is the truth about us, as well.
 Unless we open our inner consciousness we will know nothing–either about ourselves or about God.

 Appealing to God